Non-stop flights to Jakarta (CGK)

 From Johor Bahru, you can fly non-stop with AirAsia or TransNusa.

-From Kuala Lumpur, airlines that operate direct flights are AirAsia, AirAsia, Batik Air, Batik Air, Citilink, Garuda Indonesia (SkyTeam), KLM (SkyTeam), Lion Air, Malaysia Airlines (Oneworld) and TransNusa.
+From Kuala Lumpur, airlines that operate direct flights are AirAsia, AirAsia, Batik Air, Batik Air, Citilink, Garuda Indonesia (SkyTeam), KLM (SkyTeam), Malaysia Airlines (Oneworld) and TransNusa.

 From Penang, direct flights are offered by AirAsia, AirAsia and Batik Air.